This document provides reference information on the data provider Windows Inventory.

 - In the WMI Control (Local) Properties dialog that opens go to Security tab.

 - Expand the Root node and select the CIMV2 namespace.

 - Click the Security button to open the Security dialog.

-- Under Group or user names add a user or group that is used by the Data Gateway service.
+- Under Group or user names add a user or group that is used by the data provider configuration account.

 - Click the Advanced button.